 I haven’t retained many specific recollections from those trips; they’re mostly a pleasant blur.
 But for some reason, I have a distinct memory of a strict “lights out after dark” rule.
 While there may have been some sort of safety light near the outhouse, I’m confident we weren’t allowed to have anything like headlamps or penlights.
 All we had was the light of the moon and stars, weather permitting.

 There’s something to be said for that sort of quasi-puritanical approach to outdoor recreation.
-I’m not saying I’m a no-camp-light purist, myself; I use an LED lantern whenever I go camping.
+That said, I use an LED lantern whenever I go camping.
 If you’d rather not go totally old-school and navigate your way through pitch blackness unaided, consider one of the lanterns on this list.